 -Advocacy and Governance working group

-– Corridor interruption
+– Corridor disruptions.

 • The secretariat

 The Coalition’s secretariat is responsible for leading the Coalition, coordinating and ensuring the coherence of its activities and operations.
 It ensures compliance with the key principles of the Coalition’s governance and strategy.
 It communicates collegially on its working documents (action plans, work programs, etc.).
 Its role is to ensure the transparency of both the Coalition’s activities and the data exchanged between its members.
 To this end, it has a dedicated team, of which the Observatoire Climate Chance Afrique is also a member.
-The Observatoire Climate Chance Afrique is also a member of this team.

 It monitors scientific publications, current research and, more generally, the projects carried out by Coalition members.
 The Climate Chance association strengthens the dynamics of the Coalition and encourages dialogue between all stakeholders.